This week I received two requests to help with presentation skills, one for a finance professional and one for a group of about 80 analysts.

 I teach you to connect the dots into a well-synthesised message, so your audience doesn't have to.

-Later this month I will hold a Thinking Skills MasterClass to uncover the skills essential to synthesising powerful messages.
+I regularly hold a Thinking Skills MasterClass to uncover the skills essential to synthesising powerful messages.

 This will then help you receive the right kinds of questions … and enjoy greater confidence when presenting your ideas in any forum.